jstray/lede-algorithms/README.md

 - The [Overview document mining platform](overviewdocs.com), a powerful tool you can use to explore document sets, or OCR and convert them.
 See also this [visualization of the TF-IDF vectors](https://blog.overviewdocs.com/2012/03/16/video-document-mining-with-the-overview-prototype/) of a document set.

 Homework:
-- Analyze the State of the Union speeches in the 20th century to see how topics changed by decade (see notebook assignment)
+- [Assignment notebook](https://github.com/jstray/lede-algorithms/blob/master/week-2-1/week-2-homework.ipynb) Analyze the State of the Union speeches in the 20th century to see how topics changed by decade (see notebook assignment)

 ### Week 3 - Regression